Clats97/OneTimePad/README.md

 # OneTimePad
 An unbreakable text substitution cipher.
-It meets and exceeds AES-256 encryption strength due to it being information-theoretic security.
+It meets and exceeds AES-256 encryption strength due to it being information-theoretic security based.
+This is backed by rigorous mathematical and cryptographical analysis.
 Easy to use.

-Below is a sample README file that explains what the script does:

 ---

 # Uncrackable Substitution Cipher

+ClatsOTP

-Version 1.00
+Version 1.00 CLI (GUI coming soon)

 By Joshua M Clatney – Ethical Pentesting Enthusiast

 ## Overview

 This Python script implements a simple, unbreakable substitution cipher for encrypting and decrypting text.
 It features a command-line interface with an ASCII art header and uses a fixed key generated from a Lorem Ipsum text.
 The cipher works by shifting each letter in the input text by a corresponding letter in the key.
 Please note, in order for this cipher to be perfectly secure, you should NOT reuse the text used as the key.
-This script uses the same text, Lorem Ipsum repeated 5 times, which means you can encrypt up to 2100 characters, unless you lengthen it.
+This script uses the same text, Lorem Ipsum repeated 5 times, which means you can encrypt up to 2500 characters unless you lengthen it.
 You can do this by opening the script and pasting in your own random text in the appropriate section.
 With a block of text that's 500 words long, with an average of 5 letters per word (2500 letters), the keyspace will be 2^11,751 which is massive compared to the AES keyspace of 2^256.
 AES-256 has a keyspace larger than the amount of atoms in the observable universe, meaning the One Time Key's keyspace is 45x larger than AES-256.
 It would take the most advanced supercomputer thousands of septillions of years to brute force and get the plaintext.
-By that time, everyone would be dead due to heat death and entropy (the sun is constantly expanding and will eventually burn everyone to death), so forget about trying to break the cipher.
-It will not happen if used correctly.
+By that time, everyone would be dead anyways due to heat death and entropy (the sun is constantly expanding and will eventually burn everyone to death and cook the earth), so forget about trying to break the cipher.
+It will not happen if it's used correctly.

 ## Features